 I am interested in developing efficient algorithms, design methodologies and hardware/software architectures for computation-intensive tasks targeting new-generation heterogeneous computing platforms.
 I have contributed to the progress of hardware security by designing and engineering cryptosystems, analyzing their physical security properties and implementing countermeasures against side-channel and fault attacks.
-I am one of the developers of SABER KEM which is a candidate in NIST's 2nd round Post-Quantum Cryptography Standardization project.
+I am one of the developers of SABER KEM which is a finalist in NIST's 3rd round Post-Quantum Cryptography Standardization project.

 My research experience spans two broad areas: Public-key Cryptography and Privacy-preserving Cloud Computing using Homomorphic Encryption, with focus on implementation aspects.

 - In the program committees of SAC 2018, SPACE 2018, VLSID 2018, CHES 2019, Indocrypt 2019, SPACE 2019, VLSID 2019.

 - Reviewer of IEEE Transactions on VLSI, IEEE Transactions on Circuits and Systems, IEEE Transactions on Computers, IEEE Transactions on Information Forensics and Security, Journal of Cryptographic Engineering.

 I received the PhD degree with `Summa cum laude with congratulations from the examination committee' (~top 5%) from the Computer Security and Industrial Cryptography (COSIC) group, Department of Electrical Engineering (ESAT), KU Leuven, Belgium.
 My doctoral thesis received the 'IBM Innovation Award 2018' which recognizes of an outstanding doctoral thesis in informatics.
 I joined the School of Computer Science, University of Birmingham in September 2018.